trodemaster/macsl/README.md

 # macsl
 This is my repo for managing a CLI Linux instance that runs alongside macOS.
 Mac Services for Linux.
 With the transition to Applesilicon processors, the hypervisor tooling has changed a few times.
 Qemu, VMware Fusion, UTM and now Lima.
+The config in macsl.yaml uses virtualization.framwork hypervisor components only.

 Lima details https://lima-vm.io